epigraphy-info/epigraphy-info/meeting_pages/workshop_9_posters.md

 <a id="poster11"></a>
-## 11. Tatiana Tommasi, Lorenzo Calvelli (University of Udine, Ca' Foscari University of Venice)
-__La Lettera e il Leone: An Epigraphic Database of Venetian Renaissance Inscriptions from Cyprus__
+## 11. Tatiana Tommasi, Lorenzo Calvelli (University of Udine, Ca' Foscari University of Venice): _La Lettera e il Leone: An Epigraphic Database of Venetian Renaissance Inscriptions from Cyprus_

 tatiana.tommasi@unive.it